viclw17/viclw17.github.io/_posts/2023-04-01-unreal-utility-widget-list-view.md

 <img src="{{ site.url }}/images\2023-04-01-unreal-utility-widget-list-view\cover.png" style="display:block; margin:auto;">

-**List View** is a useful type of widget available in **Editor Utility Widget** Blueprint.
+**List View** is a useful type of widget available in **Editor Utility Widget** Blueprint (EUW).
 During editor tooling in Unreal Engine, there are many cases require querying assets or actors and display them as a list.

 One of the recent tools I worked on will list out all the cinematic cameras in the level as a list view widget (a subset of tools for our Virtual Production workflow).
 From it we can snap to the camera view with options to lock and unlock the viewport control.